coder/slog/README.md

 1. Full [context.Context](https://blog.golang.org/context) support
     - `slog` lets you set fields in a `context.Context` such that any log with the context prints those fields.
+    - `slog` stores the actual logger in the `context.Context`, following the example of the Go trace library. **Our logger doesn't bloat type and function signatures.**
     - We wanted to be able to pull up all relevant logs for a given trace, user or request.
 With zap, we were plugging these fields in for every relevant log or passing around a logger with the fields set.
 This became very verbose.